ShrineFox/DDS2Tool/README.md

 Note: This does not work on the early, unused portraits from the Persona 5 trailer.

 By **supplying a path to a folder with DDS images**, you can generate a new BIN file.
 Note: This will probably only work in-game if you keep the filenames the same, and don't add or remove DDS files.
-I'm not sure at this time if saving the DDS file with a different type of compression will matter, but try to stick to DXT1 and DXT5 if possible.
+Try to stick to the same type of compression when saving DXT1 and DXT5 if possible.

 And finally, by **supplying a path to a folder with BIN files**, you can mass-extract all the DDS files.
 It will automatically skip any unused ones using DXT3.